opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	                     debug mode

 	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json or table.
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit

 	       nodemgr compliance check

-	              run  compliance checks. --ruleset <md5> instruct the collector to provide an historical ruleset.
+	              run compliance checks.

 	              --attach
 	                     attach the modulesets specified during a compliance check/fix/fix‐